otype/ec2-to-ssh/README.md

 *NOTE:* `ec2-to-ssh` needs to be in your path when calling `update-ssh` (which might not be if you are using `virtualenv`).

 This way I don't overwrite all my other SSH configurations as these are simply in different files (`~/.ssh/config.<filename>`).

+## TODO

+- Provide DEV, LIVE, STAGE section in `settings.cfg` so that different configurations can be managed